top of page

 Renewable Energy in Malaysia

 Malaysia as a developing country demands more energy than developed countries for its rapid economic growth.
 Posing an energy crisis to long-term viability and producing vast amount of carbon emissions to the environment.
 The primary energy source used in Malaysia’s power sector for generating electricity are fossil fuels.
 Fossil fuels cannot be sustained in the near future due to environmental consequences and resource depletion.
 Malaysia's population and economy are rapidly expanding, necessitating the exploration of alternative energy sources to meet the country's population and commercial energy demands.
-Renewable and alternative energy consumption in Malaysia only covers 10% of the total capacity of energy usages.
+Renewable and alternative energy consumption in Malaysia only covers 10% of the total capacity of energy usage.

 There are two (2) major types of renewable natural resources currently consumed in Malaysia; hydropower and solar energy.
 These average from 5-6% of the country’s energy consumption source in the past 5 years.
 Other lists of renewable natural sources in Malaysia come from geothermal, biomass and waste – though this makes up less than 1% of the pie.
 By 2025, the Malaysian government is targeting a 31% of the total installed capacity of sustainable energy, as compared to the current 23%.
 This signals that there is a growing market for alternative sources of energy amidst the ongoing advancements in technology that will likely reduce the cost of purchasing accessible energy systems for convenient utilization.